 The maximum duration of studies for undergraduate students is 72 months for a bachelor's degree for full time students.
-It is 28 months for graduate students and 72 months for the DBA.

 The maximum timeframe to complete the program cannot exceed 150% of the published length of the program measured in credit hours attempted for undergraduate and graduate students.
 Progress is evaluated cumulatively at the completion of each payment period for a student's primary program of study to ensure completion of the program within the 150% maximum timeframe.
 If a student cannot complete the program of study within the maximum time frame (as determined at the end of the payment period), the student will be placed on disqualification status without the ability to appeal.